top of page

 Given the significant number of older individuals holding 401(k)s, 403(b)s and various IRA and other retirement accounts, a substantial transfer of assets is expected to occur from baby boomers to their heirs over the next two decades.

-Read on as Life Story Financial explores what to know when inheriting a retirement account so you'll have the knowledge and tools to make the most of your inheritance (or the inheritance you're leaving behind) and avoid common mistakes.
-From understanding the different types of beneficiaries to exploring strategies for minimizing taxes, we've got you covered.
+Here's what to know about inheriting a retirement account so you'll have the knowledge and tools to make the most of your inheritance (or the inheritance you're leaving behind) and avoid common mistakes.
+From understanding the different types of beneficiaries to exploring strategies for minimizing taxes, I've got you covered.

 Understanding the Basics of Inheriting a Retirement Account

 Inheriting a retirement account can be a significant financial event in your life.
-It is crucial to have a solid understanding of the basics to make informed decisions about what to do with the account(s).
+It's crucial to have a solid understanding of the basics so you're able to make informed decisions about what to do with the account(s).
 The first step is to determine the type of retirement account you've inherited and what you'll need to do with it.
 There are various types of retirement accounts, including 401(k)s, 403(b)s, traditional IRAs, Roth IRAs, SIMPLE IRAs and SEP IRAs.

 Retirement Account Options When You're the Spouse